Daughters of Mary, Mother of Our Savior: Public image

 Reception of the congregation is mixed.
 Positive feedback has been given regarding the good behavior and politeness of students attending St. Anne's Chapel and Academy, as well as its emphasis on faith.
-While not its main purpose, it's also not uncommon for female students attending the academy to desire joining the congregation as sisters themselves, for which they are "encouraged to pray and ponder on it".
+While not its main purpose, it is common for female students attending the academy to desire joining the congregation as sisters themselves, for which they are "encouraged to pray and ponder on it".
 Parents of many of the sisters in the congregation have also supported their daughters decision to join.

-Conversely, Chancellor of the Roman Catholic Diocese of Rockville Centre Rev. John Alesandro, stated "I don't agree with them, and neither do 999,900,000 other Catholics.
-There are a billion Catholics in the world, and maybe 100,000 followers of [Traditional Catholicism]".
+Conversely, Chancellor of the Diocese of Rockville Centre John Alesandro stated he did not "agree with them, and neither do 999,900,000 other Catholics.
+There are a billion Catholics in the world, and maybe 100,000 followers of Archbishop Lefebvre or people who have broken from Archbishop Lefebvre".
 He further remarked the congregation "can call themselves whatever they want, traditionalists or whatever, but they are not the Catholic Church".
-Priest colleague of Rev. Kelly during the founding of the congregation Rev. Anthony Cekada, later dissociated with Rev. Kelly, and went further to refer to the congregation as a "cult".
-His reasons for doing so revolved around Rev. Kelly's sole control of the congregation without oversight from his priest colleagues (including himself), guilt and fear tactics used to maintain obedience, and beliefs Rev. Cekada claims Rev. Kelly pressured on the congregation: which included labeling advice from outside priests as unreliable, telling potential sisters they faced possible damnation if they refused to join, portraying departure from the organization as ingratitude to the Sacred Heart, and threatening lawsuits and denunciations for other congregations if they tried to accept or give the eucharist to a sister who had left the congregation, at least while the congregation had Rev. Kelly as its head.
+Anthony Cekada, a priest who was a colleague of Kelly during the founding of the congregation, later dissociated with Kelly and referred to the congregation as a "cult".
+His reasons for doing so revolved around Kelly's sole control of the congregation without oversight from his priest colleagues (including himself), guilt and fear tactics used to maintain obedience, and beliefs Cekada claims Kelly pressured on the congregation: those beliefs included labeling advice from outside priests as unreliable, telling potential sisters they faced possible damnation if they refused to join, portraying departure from the organization as ingratitude to the Sacred Heart, and threatening lawsuits and denunciations for other congregations if they tried to accept or give the Eucharist to a sister who had left the congregation, at least while the congregation had Kelly as its head.